khonsulabs/bonsaidb-www/content/about.md

 ### Extensible Role-based Access Control

-BonsaiDb offers a robust [permission system][permissions] which allows for "actions" to be allowed or denied on "resources".
+BonsaiDb offers a robust [permission system][permissions] which allows for "actions" to be allowed or denied on "resources."
 BonsaiDb uses this access control system internally, but it is written to be able to be extended by actions and resources defined in your application.